Berets of the United States Army: Brown

 The brown beret was created in 2018 for soldiers of the U.S. Army's then-new Security Force Assistance Command and its brigades or SFABs.
-Soldiers assigned to the command and it's brigades are authorized to wear the brown beret—with a brigade specific beret flash and DUI—to recognize these new specialized units, whose core mission is to conduct training, advising, assisting, enabling, and accompanying operations with allied and partner nations.
+Soldiers assigned to the command and its brigades are authorized to wear the brown beret—with a brigade specific beret flash and DUI—to recognize these new specialized units, whose core mission is to conduct training, advising, assisting, enabling, and accompanying operations with allied and partner nations.
 According to an official U.S. Army article, "SFAB soldiers will be on the ground with their partners - fighting side-by-side with them in all conditions, so the brown beret symbolizes dirt or mud akin to the 'muddy boots' moniker given to leaders who are always out with the troops."